chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 message as input to produce an output.
 Let Hash be a hash function from arbitrary strings to bit strings of a fixed length.
 Common choices for Hash are SHA256 or SHA512 {{!RFC6234}}.
-Let PBKDF be a Password-Based Key Derivation Function designed to slow down brute-force attackers.
-Brute-force resistance may be obtained through various computation hardness parameters such as memory or CPU cycles, and are typically configurable.
-Scrypt {{!RFC7914}} and Argon2 are common examples of PBKDF functions.
-PBKDF and hardness parameter selection are out of scope of this document.
 {{Ciphersuites}} specifies variants of KDF, MAC, and Hash suitable for use with the protocols contained herein.